RHIT-CSSE/csse304/Homework/Assignment_16/Readme.md

 A17 will be more substantial (add set!, define, reference parameters, and lexical address).
 Since this assignment is by far the smallest interpreter assignment, and since both A17 and A18 are much longer and harder, I  suggest that you plan to finish this assignment early and get an early start on the next one.

 I also suggest that you begin working together  on this assignment together soon after the finishing A14, and do not wait until after A15 is due.

-The subst-leftmost test case is extra credit.
-Your team is on your own for debugging it.